This popular salty and crumbly cheese is used in many Mexican recipes to enhance savory dishes. Try it on tacos, enchiladas, tostadas and soups!

 Cotija is a Mexican cheese made from cow’s milk that’s salty in flavor and crumbly in texture.
 Named after the town of Cotija in the state of Michoacan, cotija cheese comes in two different types – fresh and aged (or añejo).

-Though both types are relatively salty, the fresh version is soft while the aged version is much harder.
+Though both types are relatively salty, the fresh version is soft while the aged version is much harder, similar to Parmesan.

 Cotija cheese in Mexican cooking